sadiqui/linear-stat-python/README.md

 ## Testing

-To test the program, [download this file](https://assets.01-edu.org/stats-projects/stat-bin-dockerized.zip), extract it, and copy the **bin** folder to the root of this project.
-Then, run `./bin/linear-stats` followed by `python3 app.py data.txt`, and compare the results of the tester with my program.
-The downloaded program modifies `data.txt` each time it runs, so feel free to test multiple times.
+To test the program, run `./bin/linear-stats` followed by `python3 app.py data.txt`, and compare the results of the tester with my program.
+The **bin** program modifies `data.txt` each time it runs, so feel free to test multiple times.
 Happy testing!

 ## Concepts